-Dual access will last until 28 February 2020, at which time the legacy instance will be decommissioned and automatically redirect to the new Early English Books Online site on the main ProQuest platform.
+Dual access to both instances of EEBO will be available through July 2020, at which time the legacy instance will be decommissioned.
+Automatic redirects will then kick in to direct users to Early English Books Online on the main ProQuest platform.

 Please follow EEBO news on ProQuest Support Center.